 Emmaline Long has loved sheep since the day she was born, but it took her until 7th grade to convince her parents to let her get some of her own.
 In 2002, we started with two sheep (a wether Lincoln ram and a Lincoln/Hampshire cross), and have since grown to be as many as 50 ewes, although we usually have between 25 and 30 ewes depending on the time of year.
 Our flock is entirely purebred natural Lincolns, except for a few that are offspring from our original Lincoln/Hampshire cross.
 Located on approximately 50 acres of land in Bergen, NY, we chose the name Orchard View due to a small orchard of very old apple trees on our farm.
 Emmaline recently purchased the house next door, which will allow us to expand our pasture and flock over the next few years.

 We love our breeds size, luster and color of wool, and personalities.
+Emmaline is passionate about preserving heritage breeds and focuses on high wool quality in her flock.
 Emmaline is currently the Vice President of the National Lincoln Sheep Breeder's Association.
 To learn more about Lincoln Longwool sheep in the United States, visit the National Lincoln Sheep Breeders Association.

 Awards we have received in recent years include Premier Breeder in 2012 at the Maryland Sheep and Wool Festival, and Best Fleece and Reserve Champion Ewe at the 2012 Big E. We also recently received Best Fleece with our yearling ram at the 2013 Big E show.